-Government revenue grants which include Higher Education Funding Council for England/Office for Students and Research England grants are recognised in income over the periods in which the University recognises the related costs for which the grant is intended to compensate.
+Government revenue grants which include Office for Students and Research England grants are recognised in income over the periods in which the University recognises the related costs for which the grant is intended to compensate.
 Where part of a government grant is deferred it is recognised as deferred income within creditors and allocated between creditors due within one year and due after more than one year as appropriate.

 Grants (including research grants) from non-government sources are recognised in income when the University is entitled to the income and performance related conditions have been met.
-Income received in advance of performance related conditions being met is recognised as deferred income within creditors on the Balance Sheet and released to income as the conditions are met.
+Income received in advance of performance related conditions being met is recognised as deferred income within creditors on the Statement of Financial Position and released to income as the conditions are met.